-Oen Michael Hammonds (99’) is a bit of celebrity in the design world.
-He has completed work for several Fortune 500 companies, including IBM, BMW and Proctor & Gamble.
+Oen Michael Hammonds (99’) is a bit of a celebrity in the design world.
+He has completed work for several Fortune 500 companies, including IBM, BMW and Procter & Gamble.
 His professional background includes jobs with the United States Army, Northern Kentucky University and various advertising agencies.
 He’s also been featured on design-focused podcasts and has been a speaker at several conferences and gatherings.
 To say he’s interested in design is a bit of an understatement.

 “There’s always something new,” Hammonds says of why he loves design.
 Hammonds’ interest in design started in elementary school.
 He was able to get his hands on a Macintosh Classic II, a personal computer from the early 80s and learned to layout type and print items.
 He moved on to designing things such as brochures, posters, and t-shirts for school groups.

 Hammonds’ interest in design also brought him to NKU.
 “I still value a lot of the things I learned from, not just from my full-time faculty at NKU, but even more so the adjuncts,” he says.
 “The ones that were bringing in their personal, professional experience from the industry, into the classroom as well.”

 While at NKU, Hammonds learned about the more nuanced aspects of design, such as timelines and how to present to a general audience or a possible client.
 Hammonds also now teaches part-time himself at Austin Community College in Texas.
 Hammonds has held several roles in Kentucky, Ohio and Texas since he graduated from NKU with a Bachelor of Fine Arts degree in graphic design.

 Hammonds, now based in Austin, Texas, says he noticed a major difference between Austin and Cincinnati.